ZinMain/ZinMain/README.md

 ##### 📅 NOW 📅

-- 🔍 Searching artist for OC commission
+- 🎨 Waiting for OC Commission done
-- 🏫 School EXAM until Friday
+- 💻 Waiting for laptop lo be fixed

 ##### 🎯 PLANS 🎯